Last Updated on July 23, 2022 by Andrew Shih

 I hope this step-by-step guide to creating the PayPal donation button on WordPress is helpful.

-If you have a website, you may want to explore other ways to make extra money in addition to request donations.
+If you have a website, you may want to explore other ways to make extra money in addition to requesting donations.
 If you need help with creating a blog site, check out how to start a blog successfully with blogging tips, money-saving tips, and costly mistakes to avoid.